Bedrock-OSS/bedrock-wiki/docs/guide/understanding-json.md

 ## Troubleshooting Examples

 Here are a few examples, to help you understand feedback you might recieve on the discord or online.
-We tend to use technical jargon when talking about errors in JSON, so hopefully this section helps familizrize you with the terms:
+We tend to use technical jargon when talking about errors in JSON, so hopefully this section helps familiarize you with the terms:

 ---